 Future plans and improvements for the site include installing restroom facilities (Summer 2016!!!), a new stage, running water, a dog run, natural seating, and landscape beautification.
 The Classroom and Cheat Festival grounds are available to rent for business events, weddings, reunions, and the like.

-FOC’s 2016 Run For It campaign raised the third highest amount for the 5k race in Davis, WV.
+FOC’s 2016 Run For It campaign was dedicated to BSROP campaign and raised the third highest amount for the 5k race in Davis, WV.
 FOC brought home over $2000 in awards, and more participants than ever before.
-Thanks to everyone who donated to BSROP during 2016 and contributed to our purse for the race.
+Thanks to everyone who joined the FOC team, donated to BSROP during 2016, and contributed to our purse for the race.

 In the spring of 2010, Friends of the Cheat completed work at the Eloise Milne Pavilion, culminating many years of planning, fundraising, and hard work.
 Efforts first began on the pavilion in August of 2009, 11 volunteers led by Paul Schreiber worked into the night to pour the foundation and cement pad.
 Over the long winter, Kevan Damm meticulously cut and sized all the oak and cherry posts and beams.
 On April 3rd, after the weather broke, Kevan directed over a dozen volunteers to erect the peg and beam pavilion.
 A metal roof was added shortly after the Cheat River Festival on May 1, 2010.